benedetoula/GIGA/index.md

 ## Digital Booklet

-For more information, here is a [**digital booklet**](https://drive.google.com/file/d/1PjUFwsr2tn6brt4Zh3K7XaSyXV-yI2bK/view) with more details on the different components of the GIGA Node.
+For more information, here is a [*Digital Booklet*](https://drive.google.com/file/d/1PjUFwsr2tn6brt4Zh3K7XaSyXV-yI2bK/view) with more details on the different components of the GIGA Node.